heyitschun/my-discord-toolkit/README.md

 - Set the appropriate permissions (safest to turn off permissions for everyone)

 ## Features

-Simple bot to check stuff in your server to make sure there is not shady shit going on.

 - Warns server admins if *administrator* permissions have been granted to another role
 - Warns server admins if *manage server* permissions have been granted to a role